-Figure 2.16 Bus Routes Used
+Figure 2.15 Reasons for Bus Travel

 WALKING

 Reasons for Walking

-No values are used in figure 2.17 as respondents could select as many options as were appropriate.
+No values are used in figure 2.16 as respondents could select as many options as were appropriate.
 The figure therefore represents the comparative reasons why staff members walk to work.
 Convenience and health reasons feature most highly with cost also being a significant factor.

-Figure 2.17 Reasons for Walking
+Figure 2.16 Reasons for Walking

 MOTORCYCLING

 Reasons for Travelling by Motorcycle

-No values are used in figure 2.18 as respondents could select as many options as were appropriate.
+No values are used in figure 2.17 as respondents could select as many options as were appropriate.
 The figure therefore represents the comparative reasons why staff members travel by motorcycle to work.
 Like cycling, there seem to be many contributing factors why people choose this mode of travel.
 Again, like cycling, there is a perception among motorcyclists that it is not due to a lack of suitable alternatives that they choose to use a motorcycle.
-It is also evident that personal use is not a major factor in the decision to use a motorcycle for commuting.

-Figure 2.18 Reasons for Travelling by Motorcycle

-RAIL TRAVEL

-Reasons for Travelling by Train

-No values are used in figure 2.19 as respondents could select as many options as were appropriate.
+Figure 2.17 Reasons for Travelling by Motorcycle RAIL TRAVEL Reasons for Travelling by Train No values are used in figure 2.18 as respondents could select as many options as were appropriate.
 The figure therefore represents the comparative reasons why staff members travel by train to work.
 Avoiding congestion and convenience feature most prominently.
 Cost, a previously popular reason, has become less significant, probably due to rising rail costs and a squeeze on personal finances.

-Figure 2.19 Reasons for Travelling by Train
+Figure 2.18 Reasons for Travelling by Train

 ALTERNATIVE TRAVEL

 Alternative Modes of Travel Used

 To determine what modes of travel were considered most viable as an alternative to the main mode of travel used, respondents were asked to give their preferred alternative, if any.
-Of the 24.5% of staff who indicated that they did not use any alternative the majority (52.9%) were single occupancy car users.
+Of the 27% of staff who indicated that they did not use any alternative approx. 50% were single occupancy car users.
 This is a proportional decrease from previous years which is encouraging, particularly as the percentage of staff not using any alternative is increasing.

-Figure 2.20 Alternative Modes of Travel Used
+Figure 2.19 Alternative Modes of Travel Used

 WILLINGNESS TO CHANGE

 Willingness to Change Travel Habits

 Staff were asked whether they would be willing to change their travel habits to make it more environmentally sustainable.
 Generally speaking equal numbers of staff were willing and unwilling to change their habits with a significant number remaining undecided.

-Figure 2.21 Willingness to Change Travel Habits

-Given that a primary aim of the University's travel plan is to reduce single occupancy cars additional analysis was carried out on this specific group of staff.
+Figure 2.20 Willingness to Change Travel Habits Given that a primary aim of the University's travel plan is to reduce single occupancy cars additional analysis was carried out on this specific group of staff.
 The group showed more unwillingness to change in comparison to staff generally.
 This is a concern since this is the group the University most wants to change the travel habits of.

-Figure 2.22 Willingness to Change Travel Habits - Car Driver Sub-set
+Figure 2.21 Willingness to Change Travel Habits - Car Driver Sub-set

 Student Survey Responses

 RESPONSE RATES

-The student response rate for this years survey was 16%, up from the 11% response rate recorded in 2010.
-Although this response rate is relatively low there is nothing to suggest that it does not represent a fair sample of the student community.
+The student response rate for this years survey was 26.6%, up from the 16% response rate recorded in 2012 and appears to represent an accurate spread of students.

 PERSONAL DETAILS

 Role at University

 Figure 3.01 illustrates the breakdown of respondents' role at the University.

-Figure 3.01 Role at University

-Gender Split The information obtained indicated that 62% of student respondents were female, with 37% male.
+Figure 3.01 Role at University $\frac{\text{Gender Split}}{\text{The information obtained indicated that 59\% of student respondents were female, with 40\% male.}}$

 Figure 3.02 Gender of Respondents

 Age

-As can be seen from Figure 3.03 the majority of student respondents (73.3%) were aged between 18 and 24 years of age with a much smaller proportion (18.5%) being in the older 25-39 bracket.
+As can be seen from Figure 3.03 the majority of student respondents (69%) were aged between 18 and 24 years of age with a much smaller proportion (21.3%) being in the older 25-39 bracket.